tagpro/cla/README.md

 8. Try to manage type instead of using ===.
 But, use of === is also fine if need be.

 ### Tradeoff
+1. Performance is a tradoff as we are not managing data using a database.
+Database can make search easier, indexing and managing relationships easier.